Skip to content

 In this guide, we’ll walk you through setting up Shorebird and integrating it into your app in just a few minutes.

 The first thing you’ll need to do is sign up for a Shorebird account.
-It’s free to do and you can signup in a manner of seconds.
+It’s free to do and you can sign up in a matter of seconds.

 Create an Account